Utah Snowmobile Laws

 Rules related to who may operate snowmobiles on public lands are designated to ensure the safety and enjoyment of all riders.

-- Education certificates will be issued to anyone eight years old and older who completes the Division of Parks and Recreation OHV education course and passes a snowmobile knowledge and skills test.
-For training information contact the Utah Division of Parks and Recreation at 1-800-OHV-RIDE.
+Education certificates will be issued to anyone eight years old and older who completes the Division of Parks and Recreation OHV education course and passes a snowmobile knowledge and skills test.
+For training information contact the Utah Division of Parks and Recreation by calling 1-801-538-RIDE or visiting ohv.utah.gov.
+The education course is also available online which eliminates the wait for an in-person class.

-Properly fitting, safety-related helmets must be worn by snowmobile operators and passengers under 18 years of age.
+Properly fitting, DOT safety rated helmets must be worn by snowmobile operators and passengers under 18 years of age.
 All operators and passengers of any age should wear protective head gear.

 Ride on right side of the trail, giving the uphillbound machine the right of way.
 Be careful not to follow other snowmobiles too closely.